MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 ### Same device registration using direct sign in to Authenticator (iOS)

 For seamless single sign-on (SSO) across Microsoft native apps, you can sign in to Authenticator to create a passkey.
-This is the recommended and preferred flow to setup a passkey in Authenticator.
+These steps are the recommended way to set up a passkey in Authenticator.
 You need to complete these steps even if you're signed in, or you already have an account in Authenticator.

 1. Open Authenticator.
 1. Tap the **Add Account** or **+** button.